 With even the slightest touch, chunks of bleached hair began to fall.
 Equally panicked, Ashley hurriedly instructed me to wait until my hair dried to finish brushing it out at home.
 I’m not kidding when I say that she quite literally pushed me out the door.

 As I drove home, out of the corner of my eye, I could see my hair falling and breaking at an alarmingly fast rate.
-Crying and struggling to imagine what I would look like as the bald-headed girl I was inevitably soon to be come, I had no clue where to start.
+Crying and struggling, I had no clue where to start.
 Ultimately, I made an appointment at another nearby salon for the next day.
 The comforting angel of a receptionist was extremely reassuring, telling me there were a number of things the staff could do to try to salvage my hair.
 So ever-so-carefully pulling my tangled hair into a scrunchie, I went to sleep hoping for a miracle.

 When I arrived at the salon the next day, the owner and about 10 other stylists (no exaggeration—I’m now a legend and learning reference for new employees) surrounded me and my matted, bleached hair.
 The owner’s concerned and frustrated expression didn’t do much to soothe my once-again rising panic, and after studying my hair for awhile, he told me my hair would take a long, long time to recover.
 It would need the right balance of protein and moisture, along with frequent trims and cuts to try to balance the breakage (which would create all sorts of funky layers on its own).

-After visiting numerous other salons, doing hours and hours of research on the Internet, and consulting with staff members at places like Ulta and Sephora, I came up with the regimen that would ultimately get my hair back into shape.
+After visiting numerous other salons, doing hours and hours of research on the internet, and consulting staff members at places like Ulta and Sephora, I came up with the regimen that would ultimately get my hair back into shape.

 Keep scrolling for my saving-grace products, and find out how I used them!